succinctlabs/sp1/book/prover-network/usage.md

-# Generating Proofs: Prover Network
+# Prover Network: Usage

-In the case that you do not want to prove locally, you can use the Succinct prover network to generate proofs.

-current, blog post, private beta, get key

-**Note:** The network is still in development and should be only used for testing purposes.

 ## Sending a proof request

-To use the prover network to generate a proof, you can run your script using `sp1_sdk::ProverClient` as you would normally but with additional environment variables set:
+To use the prover network to generate a proof, you can run your script that uses `sp1_sdk::ProverClient` as you would normally but with additional environment variables set:

 ```rust,noplayground
 // Generate the proof for the given program.